 He is also in demand as a conducting teacher and guest conductor of camps and workshops.
 He has been one of the adjudicators for the Royal South Street Society Concert Band Eisteddfod and conducting mentor for the Victorian Schools Music Festival in the past few years.

-Andrew has been teaching with the Department of Education for 28 years and is currently Assistant Director of Music at Viewbank College where he teaches VCE music, music performance, music technology, general classroom music (Years 7-8) and directs several ensembles including the band for the school musical "Singin' in the Rain".
-He has been Producer and/or Musical Director for school and community musical theatre productions for 34 years.
+Andrew has been teaching with the Department of Education for 30 years and is currently teaching at Viewbank College where he teaches music performance, music technology, general classroom music (Year 7) and directs several ensembles including the band for the school musical "Chicago".
+He has been Producer and/or Musical Director for school and community musical theatre productions for 38 years.

 Radio Interview - Andrew 2010